Going Carbon Neutral Through Electrification

 Local households making the switch to electricity

 Claire and Jan Galkowski of Westwood, MA installed 29 SunPower 345-watt modules, creating a 10.0kW PV system, with 19 facing South-Southwest, 5 facing East-Southeast, and 5 facing West-Northwest.
 Although these directions are not the most favorable, with the great efficiency of these panels, they made it work.
 In an effort to reduce even more fossil fuel usage, Jan and Claire decided to convert their hot water system, heating and cooling system, and many major energy-consuming technologies to electric sources.
-The Galkowskis also purchased a Chevy Volt that also uses clean energy generated from their home.
-These changes allow them to take even greater advantage of clean, renewable power.
+The Galkowski family is also planning on purchasing a Tesla Model 3 that will utilize clean energy generated from their home.

 Three years later, the Galkowskis decided to add to their solar system.
 They ended up installing another 10 Sunpower 345 panels to create a 39 panel, 13.46kW system.
 Nine of these are again East-Southeast, and 1 is West-Northwest.
 Even though their home (and car) ran entirely on electricity, their bill was only $2 per month.
 Also, the Galkowskis earn an extra $100 per month in SRECs with the additional panels.
 The Galkowskis are pioneering efforts to reduce GHG emissions in Massachusetts.